CarsonChr/Tri-State-Checkbox/README.md

 These checkboxes have 3 states:
  - [x] **Checked**
  - [ ] **Unchecked**
- **Unset**
+ -  **Unset** (Ignore the weird bullet--there was not a markdown option for an indeterminate checkbox)

 Clicking (or any other method for changing an input) on the checkbox or its label will cycle through the 3 states.
 The order of the states can be customized for each checkbox if desired.
-Right clicking on the checkbox or its label will cycle in reverse.
+Right-clicking on the checkbox or its label will cycle in reverse.

 The tri-state checkboxes have no special CSS, so they will use the default look for an input being `checked=true`, `checked=false`, or `indeterminate=true`: